BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

 \subsection{Instrumental parameters}

 We start our review by inspecting the data and model at the lowest level, and for this purpose we select the 30\,GHz channel as a reference test case, for which the foreground contamination is the largest, and therefore the calibration challenge the hardest.
-The top panel of Fig.~\ref{fig:todplot} shows a 3~minute chunk of the 30\,GHz LFI 27M TOD, in which the only pre-processing steps are differencing with the 4\,K load signal and ADC corrections (see Sect.~\ref{sec:data} for details).
-In addition, for comparison purposes, we scale the entire TOD segment by the inverse gain, converting the signal from volts to $\mathrm{\mu K}$; we recall, however, that the gain model is constant over this whole section of data, and this does therefore not affect the visual structure, but only the plotting scale.
-Each panel in Fig.~\ref{fig:todplot} is plotted with a range of either 30\,mK or 30\,$\mu$K, to allow direct visual comparison within groups of similar quantities.
+The top panel of Fig.~\ref{fig:todplot} (reproduced from \citealp{bp10}) shows a 3~minute chunk of the 30\,GHz LFI 27M TOD, in which the only pre-processing steps are differencing with the 4\,K load signal and ADC corrections (see Sect.~\ref{sec:data} for details).

-In this plot, we can readily identify by eye many of the features discussed in Sect.~\ref{sec:model}.
-First, we see a slow sinusoidal oscillation with a peak-to-peak amplitude of about 3\,mK; this is the signature of the solar CMB dipole modulated by the \Planck\ scanning strategy.
-The second most obvious feature is a sharp peak at $t\approx15$\,sec (and periodically repeating with 60\,sec intervals), as well as a smaller peak at $t\approx45$\,sec.
-These correspond to pointings where the satellite points toward the Galactic plane, either near the center or near the anti-center.
-Beyond that, the only other visually significant fluctuations are due to instrumental noise.

-The second panel shows the total sky signal model projected into time-domain, $\P\s^{\mathrm{sky}}$.
-Here we can see the same signal features noted above, both the solar dipole and the Galactic plane crossings, only with much higher signal-to-noise, as the total sky model is derived from the full data set, not just the 30\,GHz LFI 27M radiometer.
-Indeed, here we also note some smaller fluctuations superimposed on the dipole signal, and these are primarily higher-order CMB temperature fluctuations.
-Comparing the amplitude of these fluctuations with the noise level seen in the top panel provides some intuition regarding the amount of data co-addition that is required in order to measure true CMB temperature variations, and the corresponding requirements regarding instrument stability.

-The third panel shows the (calibrated) correlated noise component, $\n^{\mathrm{corr}}/g$; the calibration is performed here only in order to be able to compare its magnitude with the signal components in units of $\mathrm{\mu K}$.
-Overall, we see that the correlated noise spans roughly the same range as the sky signal component, but exhibits a distinct $1/f$ type correlation structure in time, and it does not depend on the pointing.
-In combination, these two facts allow separation of correlated noise from true sky signal.

-The fourth panel shows the orbital CMB dipole, caused by the satellite's motion around the Sun, $\s^{\mathrm{orb}}$.
-Although its amplitude appears visually small in this plot compared to the signal and correlated noise terms in the second and third panels, it is important that recall that there are no free parameters or uncontrolled uncertainties associated with this particular component.
-It is therefore possible to correlate its apparent amplitude with the raw data over the entire mission, and thereby derive one absolute calibration value.